knpuniversity/stripe/knpu/ep2-subscriptions/free-checkout.md

 The first step, is to hide this checkout form!
 In `checkout.html.twig`, find the `_cardForm.html.twig` include, and wrap it in `if cart.totalWithDiscount > 0`.
-Else, create a really simple form that submits right back this this URL.
+Else, create a really simple form that submits right back to this URL.
 Give it `method="POST"` and a submit button that invites the user to "Checkout for Free".

 If you refresh now, boom!
 Checkout form gone.